-NOTE: Objects marker for deletion are struck through on the overview form.
+NOTE: Objects marked for deletion and outstanding objects are struck through on the overview form.

 Input field

 Input fields are used to edit strings, numbers, and dates.
 A default context menu is available for input fields.
 Mandatory input fields are marked with a triangle .
 Whether an input field is required or not depends on the minimum column length defined in the model tables.
 Other required fields are defined in the customizers.